General Operations / Facility Designback to top

 Environmental Concernsback to top

-Consumers, businesses, and responsible policy makers increasingly care about the environment.
+Nordic is a farm growing fresh food for customers in the Northeast.
+We rely on clean water and a healthy environment to grow our fish.
 The businesses of the future must incorporate both social responsibility and financial objectives to be truly successful in the long-term.
 Our brand and future certifications are highly sensitive to our environmental stewardship practices.

-Our investment in environmental technologies demonstrates our dedication to protecting the environment, and why Nordic Aquafarms is supported by serious environmental organizations.
-Belfast was chosen for its clean water resources.
+Investment in environmental technologies demonstrates our dedication to protecting the environment, and why Nordic Aquafarms is supported by serious environmental organizations.
 Our production requires clean water to produce high quality fish.
 We have every incentive to be an environmental steward in Belfast to ensure clean water in the future.

 Nordic uses Recirculating Aquaculture Systems (RAS) instead of net pens, flow-through raceways, or ponds.
 Land-based RAS farming was developed to mitigate impacts of these other types of fish farming.